9 Must-Know Digital Advertising Venture Capital Firms

 9. Karlin Ventures

-The firm has a strong history of backing companies that achieve significant exits, including the FIGS IPO and acquisitions by major players like Google and Mastercard.
-This track record points to their ability to support founders in building highly valuable businesses.
+The firm's portfolio shows a strong history of building companies toward major exits, including the IPO of D2C brand FIGS and acquisitions by Google and Mastercard.
+This track record across both consumer and enterprise software signals their ability to back founders with market-defining potential.

 - Investment stages: Seed, Early Stage Venture